-Sunscreens are an essential part of our skincare routines, but we mostly skip out on them for lack of finding a quality product.
+Sunscreens are an essential part of our skincare routines, but we mostly skip out on them for lack of finding a quality product or just plain laziness.
+But if you wan to avoid getting sunburnt or worst case scenario get skincare cancer, it is important that you jump on the sunscreen wearing bandwagon.
 Today I’ll be reviewing a sunscreen that has been touted by many to be a great product and lists in many a bloggers favorites.

 This product is manufactured by Glenmark which is a Pharmaceutical company.
 The company claims the LA Shield Sunscreen Gel has an SPF 40 with PA+++ rating which provides you broad spectrum sun protection.
 The formulation is oil free which makes it appealing for people with normal to oily skin.
 It has been dermatologically tested and is claimed to improve skin hydration.
 It does no irritate your skin and contains no preservatives.